cl-fontana/abcd-docs/docs/source/waan.rst

 For each channel the user shall provide the filename of the libraries.
 The timestamp analysis may be omitted without putting a name on the relative library.
 The libraries may be modified and reloaded at runtime.
-A reconfiguration command always implies a reaload of the user libraries.
+A reconfiguration command always implies a reload of the user libraries.
 Configurations may be sent through the web-interface or using the python script `send_configuration.py <https://github.com/ec-jrc/abcd/blob/main/waan/send_configuration.py>`_.
 The script can send a configuration file stored on disk to a running instance of ``waan``.